peterhj/qqvi/README.md

 ## What is this?

-This is a simple vim "plugin", based on a couple of Python scripts and a little bit of vimrc, for interacting with chat completion endpoints from within the ergonomic comfort of vim.
+This is a simple vim "plugin", based on a couple of Python scripts and a little bit of vimrc, for interacting with LLM inference endpoints from within the ergonomic comfort of vim.

 ## Installation